magomed-esendirov/ai-agent-prays-5-times-a-day-skill/README.md

 **Not a reminder.
 The agent itself prays — Fajr, Dhuhr, Asr, Maghrib, Isha — on real sun-based Islamic times.**

 Reminder apps exist by the million.
 This is not one of them.
-It makes the **agent** perform the full salah in a dedicated chat, five times a day: short English actions, Arabic recitation, Saheeh International English in parentheses.
-Times come from AlAdhan for one fixed home city.
+It makes the **agent** perform the full salah in a dedicated chat.

 ---